 Royal New Zealand Army Ordnance Corps

-Stable belts for the RNZAOC were approved for use in 1972.
-The Belt was based on the RAOC belt having four wide blue stripes with 3 narrow red stripes, the buckle departed from the RAOC pattern, having a 7–6 cm chromed buckle on which a RNZAOC Badge was mounted.
+Reconsidering the requirement for an RNZAOC Stable belt, a submission was submitted to the Army Dress committee in January 1972.
+Approved by the Army Dress Committee on 5 April 1972, the new RNZAOC stable belt was based on the RAOC belt having four wide blue stripes with 3 narrow red stripes, the buckle departed from the RAOC pattern, having a 7–6 cm chromed buckle on which an RNZAOC Badge was mounted.

 Royal Australian Army Ordnance Corps